 (American, b.1971; resides Minneapolis, MN)

-In her series Hide the Sun (2014-2017) Paula McCartney constructs dark still lifes and portraits that features the color yellow as a stand-in, of sorts, for natural sunlight.
-Shot primarily at nighttime with the use of a heavy flash, McCartney presents her subjects boldly and brightly in the center of the frame, as if they are evidence left from an unknown disaster.
+In her series Hide the Sun (2014-2017) Paula McCartney constructs still lifes and portraits that features the color yellow as a representation of life's dualities.
+Most of McCartney's images are photographed outside at night, with yellow appearing as woven throughout the series among imagery of decay and flash lit in the abscence of natural light.
+The artist states: "Yellow is the most visible color of the spectrum.
+Next to black, it appears brighter than white.
+Yellow is associated with enlightenment and optimism but also caution."
+McCartney presents her subjects boldly and brightly in the center of the frame, as if they are evidence left from an unknown disaster.
 In some images, yellow appears in bouquets of flowers or leaves on a tree, while in others it appears in fabrics or other manmade elements.
 Collectively, the series evokes a cinematic eeriness and imagines a world without the warmth of the sun’s rays.

 Paula McCartney completed a Certificate in Photography from the International Center of Photography, New York (1996), a BFA from Empire State College, New York (1998), and an MFA from San Francisco Art Institute (2002).
 She is the recipient of a 2007 and 2013 McKnight Artist Fellowship for Photographers, a 2005 Women’s Studio Workshop Artists’ Book Production Grant and a 2004 Aaron Siskind Foundation Individual Photographer’s Fellowship Grant.
 Recent solo exhibitions include Bird Watching at the Indianapolis Museum of Art, Indiana and A Field Guide to Snow and Ice at Kopeikin Gallery, Los Angeles, California.
 Her work is also held in the permanent collections of the Museum of Modern Art, New York; Smithsonian American Art Museum, Washington DC; and Minneapolis Institute of Arts, MN, among others.